Her Lost Words

 —Christine Wells, author of Sisters of the Resistance

-“Thornton is a rare talent who always pairs fast-pace writing with excellent research, and A Most Clever Girl is a fascinating true Cold War story by a gifted storyteller.”
+“Thornton is a rare talent who always pairs fast-pace writing with excellent research.”

 —Stephanie Dray, New York Times bestselling author of The Women of Chateau Lafayette